Cannabis Laws by State

 About Medical Marijuana Laws for Doctors

-As a registered physician, recommending medical marijuana to your patients does not carry too much risk.
-According to a well-documented Medscape report on medical marijuana, no physician has ever been charged with medical malpractice for simply making a recommendation for MMJ to their patients.
+As a registered physician, certifying your patient for medical marijuana should not pose a risk.
+According to a well-documented Medscape report on medical marijuana, no physician has ever faced charges of medical malpractice because of recommending marijuana treatment to their patients.

 Connecticut’s Legalization Bill Reaches a Decisive Point – This Year or Next Year?